Key Facts about Spain’s Non-Lucrative Visa 2021

 Remote work on the non-lucrative visa

 There is a difference between your application and the reality of living in Spain on a NLV.
 There is no legal restriction on working remotely while you are in Spain on a non-lucrative visa.
 However, it is not a simple as that as you need a successful application first!

 Remember, you submit your initial visa application to your nearest embassy or consulate.
 And, different consulates treat remote work in different ways.
 There is no provision for remote work in the legislation, but it does fit the intent of not being a burden on the state.

 - Our present advice is that you should not include remote work on your application.
 However, your nearest consult assesses your NLV application, and they don’t all agree on one set of rules.
-Some consulates (but not all) will accept income from remote work for non-Spanish companies as part of the income to qualify for the NLV.
-However, some consulates insist that all income is passive (i.e. from pensions, investments, etc.).
+Some consulates may still accept income from remote work for non-Spanish companies as part of the income to qualify for the NLV.
+However, most consulates insist that all income is passive (i.e. from pensions, investments, etc.).
 And, some consulates may ask you to declare that you will not work remotely.

 - Once you have been granted a non-lucrative residence permit and live in Spain, there is no legal restriction on remote work for non-Spanish companies.
 It does not matter which embassy or consulate processed your initial visa application.

 - If you are living in Spain on a non-lucrative residence permit, you will normally be resident in Spain for taxation.
 So, if you declare remote work income in your Spanish tax return, it won’t stop the Spanish immigration department from renewing your NLV.
 This is true regardless of where the visa was first issued.